FrankLef/fciR/README.md

 <!-- badges: end -->

 `fciR` is a companion package to the book *Fundamentals of Causal Inference With R* by Babette A. Brumback, CRC Press 2022.
+It is important to remember that this package is **not for commercial use** as the functions are not designed to be efficient or robust.
+This package is a *learning tool*, not a *working tool*.

 ## Installation